-It's very important to be realistic when you set your marketing objectives.
-Don't try to bite off more than you can handle.
-Under-promise and over-deliver works great in this concept.
+It’s very important to be realistic when you set your marketing objectives.
+Don’t try to bite off more than you can handle.
+Under-promise and over-deliver work great in this concept.

 This is a big point to take home for entrepreneurs who are getting started.
 Entering a market with huge competitors gives you an easy excuse to bite off way more than you can handle.
-You're a baby in this situation, so take baby steps.
-Chip away small segments of market from your competition.
-Constant drop of water will mold a rock.
+You’re a baby in this situation, so take baby steps.
+Chip away small segments of the market from your competition.
+A constant drip of water will mold a rock.